stormcleric/fracomplete/README.md

 Not in the mood of cloning this repo into your local?
 No problem!

-Just try this [live demo on Vercel](https://fracomplete.vercel.app) and enjoy the latest master version of the widget.
+Just try this <a href="https://fracomplete.vercel.app" target="_blank">live demo on Vercel</a> and enjoy the latest master version of the widget.

 ## Purpose and disclaimer